 Observium users love how easy it is to set up and how it almost configures itself.
 Although there doesn’t appear to be a download section on Observium’s website, there are detailed installation instructions for several Linux distributions that do include the links to get the right package for each distribution.
 The instructions are very detailed and installing the software should be easy.

 Zabbix is another free and open-source product which has a highly professional look and feel, much like you’d expect from a commercial product.
 But the good looks of its user interface is not its only asset.
 The product also boasts an impressive feature set.
 Zabbix will monitor most network-attached devices in addition to networking equipment.
 It would be a good option if you want to monitor servers in addition to your WAN circuit’s bandwidth.

 Zabbix uses SNMP as well as the Intelligent Platform Monitoring Interface (IMPI) for monitoring devices.
 You can use the software to monitor bandwidth, device CPU and memory utilization, general device health as well as configuration changes.
 As you can see, it does way more than simple WAN monitoring.
 The product also features an impressive and completely customizable alerting system.
 It will not only send email or SMS alerts but also run local scripts which could be used to fix some issues automatically.

 We could have easily made this list 10 items long, perhaps even longer.
-But we chose to stop at five.
-And though that certainly doesn’t mean these are the only five alternatives to PRTG, it means that we are comfortable recommending any of those products listed.
+But we chose to stop at six.
+And though that certainly doesn’t mean these are the only alternatives to PRTG, it means that we are comfortable recommending any of those products listed.

 Each one has some interesting features and each one will do an excellent job of monitoring networks using SNMP.
 None in intrinsically better than the others and the one that is best for you largely depends on your personal preferences and specific needs.
 Carefully look at the feature list of the products and try a few before picking one.